I beg to move,

 I thank the hon.
 Gentleman for his intervention, but I am afraid he has misinterpreted how the EEA functions.
 The EEA joint committee sits with Commission officials, and officials of the European Parliament and the European Council in comitology, which provides the EEA joint committee with the ability to shape EU legislation, regulations and directives.
 I will come on to this later in my speech, but the idea that the EEA means rule-taker rather than rule-maker is incorrect.

 As an EEA member, the UK could unilaterally suspend the free movement of labour by triggering article 112 of the EEA agreement, which allows for an emergency brake on any of the four freedoms on the basis of economic, environmental or societal difficulties.
 There is legal precedent for this.
-Upon entering the EEA in 1993, Lichtenstein triggered articles 112 and 113 of the EEA agreement, thus suspending the free movement of labour and ultimately agreeing a protocol that enabled the introduction of a quota-based immigration system.
+Upon entering the EEA in 1993, Liechtenstein triggered articles 112 and 113 of the EEA agreement, thus suspending the free movement of labour and ultimately agreeing a protocol that enabled the introduction of a quota-based immigration system.

 The manner and form of economic or societal difficulties facing the UK would of course be different, but the fact is that the legal precedent has been set so there is no reason why the UK should not be allowed to follow suit.
 Having pulled that emergency brake, we would then, as per article 113, enter into deliberations with other contracting parties through the EEA joint committee to negotiate a lasting solution.
-In the case of Lichtenstein, this took the form of industry-by-industry quotas.
+In the case of Liechtenstein, this took the form of industry-by-industry quotas.

 Is the hon.
-Gentleman really comparing Lichtenstein, a small mountain state in central Europe, which, frankly, could get full up rather quickly, with the United Kingdom, which is a much larger state and in which there is already a significant problem of migration?
+Gentleman really comparing Liechtenstein, a small mountain state in central Europe, which, frankly, could get full up rather quickly, with the United Kingdom, which is a much larger state and in which there is already a significant problem of migration?

 It is patently ridiculous to make that sort of comparison.
 This is not about comparisons, but legal precedent.
 I would also argue that the United Kingdom has significantly more political and diplomatic clout than such a state, so the logic of the right hon.
 Gentleman’s argument does not follow.